 Thus, in total the high points consist of two agreements and five survivals.
 Given this rather low baseline, I will refrain from re-iterating the low points of the last eight months.

-We have been constantly reminded by the representatives of parties around this table that we apparently lack political experience.
+Chair, the Women's Coalition acknowledge that we lack political experience and indeed we have been constantly reminded of this fact by the representatives of a number of parties around this table.

-However, all we can say is that if political experience results in the type of behaviour and lack of progress, that we have seen over the last eight months, then perhaps it is as well that we have been referred to in these terms.
-If experience means with an openness and a commitment to change, and to dialogue then so be it.
+However, all we can say is that if political experience results in the type of behaviour and lack of progress, that we have seen over the last eight months, then perhaps it is as well that we remain inexperienced.
+Because at least with that inexperience comes an openness and a commitment to change, and to dialogue.

-What, to our mind, has pervaded this gathering since it came together last June was a sense of insecurity; of political weariness; and of brinkmanship, and the burnout associated with this is also reflecting on parties that at least agree to engage with the Talks process.
+What, to our mind, has pervaded this gathering since it came together last June was a sense of insecurity; of political weariness; and of brinkmanship, and this is reflecting on parties that at least agree to engage with the Talks process.

-There are, of course, those parties who would seem committed to wrecking these Talks - perhaps because they see peace, on any terms except their own, as an unacceptable threat.
+There are, of course, those parties who would seem committed to bemerely wrecking these Talks - perhaps because they see peace, on any terms except their own, as an unacceptable threat.
 And it is the interests of these parties to confuse, and misrepresent, and name-call all those who are engaged with the Talks process.
 Unfortunately the politics of fear is all too common a currency in Northern Ireland.
 It is a politics that the Women's Coalition believes has been overly exploited by politician who should now better.

-However, I want to examine the very genuine sense of political insecurity that has dogged these Talks

-At a micro level the re-establishment of the IRA campaign of violence can certainly provide valid grounds for such uncertainty about the future - and Women's Coalition has consistently called for the re-establishment of an IRA ceasefire on the basis of that most basic human rights, the right to life.
+However, I want to examine the very genuine sense of political insecurity that has dogged these Talks At a micro level the re-establishment of the IRA campaign of violence can certainly provide valid grounds for such uncertainty about the future - and Women's Coalition has consistently called for the re-establishment of an IRA ceasefire on the basis of that most basic human rights, the right to life.
 However, on a macro-level the acceptance of the principle of consent in British and Irish politics by all parties (with the exception of Sinn Fein) has safeguarded the union more than ever, locking it into the democracy of Northern Ireland.
 In essence, what we have seen over the last decade is a gradual process of realisation by virtually all concerned that Irish nationalism would only come to terms with partition when it came to terms with Unionists, and their fears.
 We have seen a decisive shift from a situation where Unionist fears of the implications of a united Ireland were denounced as groundless by a majority of nationalists to a situation where there is an acceptance that such fears are genuine and must be acknowledged.
 In short, we have seen a watershed in the politics of this island, which was the acceptance by a majority of political parties that there is a democratic legitimacy within Unionism.